alexdotrud/inner-balance-app/README.md

 ### Overview Page
 - Central hub showing all daily wellness stats and tools.
 - Displays:
-  - **Daily Task List** with checkboxes to mark completion and profress bar.
+  - **Daily Task List** with checkboxes to mark completion and progress bar.
   - **Water Intake Tracker** with progress bar.
   - **Sleep Hours Tracker** with progress bar.